-This report for the period July 2015 to June 2016 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the environmental performance of three concrete batching plants within the Taranaki Region.
+This report for the period July 2016 to June 2017 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the environmental performance and consent compliance of three concrete batching plants within the Taranaki Region.
 The report also details the results of the monitoring undertaken and assesses the environmental effects of their activities.
 The three concrete batching plants covered by this programme are located in Waitara, Hawera and Stratford.

-Allied Concrete Limited (Allied Concrete) operates a concrete batching plant located on Mould Street, Waitara, in the Waitara catchment.
+AML Ltd trades under the name of Allied Concrete Ltd and is hereafter referred to as Allied Concrete.
+They, operate a concrete batching plant located on Mould Street, Waitara, in the Waitara catchment.
 The site operation includes the storage and mixing of cement, aggregate, sand, and builders mix.

-Allied Concrete holds one resource consent, which was renewed during the year under review.
-The consent in force at the start of the 2015-2016 year included a total of four conditions setting out the requirements that they must satisfy, whilst the renewed consent includes 10 conditions.
+Allied Concrete holds one resource consent which includes a total of 10 conditions setting out the requirements that they must satisfy.
 The consent allows for the discharge of wastewater into an unnamed tributary of the Waitara River.